Italian Prime Minister Conte offers resignation amid political crisis | DW | 20.08.2019

 Much of Rome held its breath on Tuesday, eyes glued to TVs through the end of the work day, one thing dominating cafe chatter — the end to Italy’s 65th government since World War II.

-Italian Prime Minister Giuseppe Conte announced he will submit his resignation to President Sergio Mattarella late on Tuesday, ending Italy's 14-month-old populist government.
+Italian Prime Minister Giuseppe Conte announced he would submit his resignation to President Sergio Mattarella, ending Italy's 14-month-old populist government.

 "The current crisis definitely compromises the experience of this government, which stops here," Conte said.